leonardosminfo/Otimizacao_Metaheuristica/original_instances/readme.txt

-Instances are organized in folders depending on their type (O - LK - MF) and subfolders depending on the number of items (500 - 700 - 800 - 1000).
+Instances are organized in folders and subfolders depending on the number of items (500 - 700 - 800 - 1000).

 For each instance file, the structure is the following: